 Seating Policy & Reservations

 We offer 20% of our total seats for reservations, up to 180 days in advance.
 However, the majority of our seating is walk-in customers, so if you can't make a reservation for the time you like, please come anyway.
 For parties of 8 or larger, please contact the restaurant directly at 541-574-7959 to book, and read our reservations policy:

 About The Artist: Diane O'Leary (1935-2013)

 Born in 1935, the extraordinary artist Diane O'Leary led a remarkable life.
-Raised in a small Texas college town, she encountered many accomplished individuals during her upbringing; her father was Irish and her mother was Native American, a member of the Comanche Indian tribe.
-Although she never took a class in art, Diane O'Leary worked as a commercial illustrator early in her life.
-She also played the piano, studied baroque literature (music), pursued nursing education (public health), and was fascinated by archeology.
-Over her life, she cemented her dedication to artistic expressions that stressed the equality and dignity of women.
+Raised in a small Texas college town, her father was Irish and her mother was Native American, a member of the Comanche Indian tribe.
+Although she never took a class in art, she worked as a commercial illustrator early in her life.
+She also played the piano, studied baroque literature, pursued nursing education, and was fascinated by archeology.
+She remained dedicated to artistic expressions stressing equality and dignity of women.

-In 1967, O’Leary moved from Texas to New Mexico, where she became an early leader in the renaissance in Native American art that blossomed in the Southwest at that time.
-In Taos, New Mexico, she studied under Canadian landscape painter Eric Gibberd and Taos founder Emil Bisttram.
-O’Leary was privileged to know and have occasional (sometimes withering) artistic criticism from Georgia O’Keefe during that formative period.
+In 1967, O’Leary moved from Texas to New Mexico, where she became an early leader in the Native American art renaissance that blossomed at that time.
+In Taos, she studied under Eric Gibberd and Taos founder Emil Bisttram, and knew Georgia O’Keefe, during that formative period.
 O’Leary is perhaps best known for her sparse, stylized paintings of Native American figures.

-For her brilliantly colored collages celebrating the uncanny beauty of Oregon’s marine life, O’Leary mastered the Japanese art media of gyotaku, which starts with an impression taken from an actual fish.
-She learned to speak Japanese so she could communicate directly with gyotaku masters, and she is revered for being scientifically and anatomically faithful to her subject matter.
+For her brilliantly colored collages celebrating the uncanny beauty of Oregon’s marine life, O’Leary mastered the Japanese art media of gyotaku, and she is revered for being scientifically and anatomically faithful to her subject matter.
 Read more about O'Leary here.
-Many of her last works featuring anatomically scaled depictions of tide pool species are on display here at Local Ocean Seafoods.
+Many of her last works are on display here at Local Ocean Seafoods.
 Numbered prints of the rougheye rockfish print are available for $175 each (unframed) from Local Ocean Seafoods owner Laura Anderson.